metrastyle/rsschool-cv/cv.md

 ## About me

 I am a workaholic I really like to develop in my development plan about programming.
-My goal is to become the best senior programmer.
+My goal is to become the best senior frontend developer.

 For the last 6 months I have been learning programming, at first I started learning the backend, and now I am studying the frontend, I liked it more.
 I really like to study new technologies, I like to enjoy the work done when people use it.